Zeiah/Zeiah/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on my personnal web site and on various (little) projects
-- 🌱 I’m currently learning JavaScript and React and consolidating my skills
+- 🌱 I’m currently learning JavaScript and React.
 - 📫 How to reach me: https://www.linkedin.com/in/margot-salsmann/
 - ⚡ Fun fact: i'm Doctor in Language Sciences